dani-santos-code/recipe-api-app/README.md

-# Recipe App
+# Recipe App 🎛🍱🍡

 A Django app that displays recipes and its ingredients.

 # Tech Stack 🚜

 In this project, we use Docker to easily manage our environment.
-We use Postgres from the database.
+We use Postgres for the database.
 We use Django and the REST framework.
+We run integration tests with Travis CI.

 # Starting the app 🎳